A life of courage and adventure

 Staying active has always been Lawrie’s way of dealing with life’s challenges.

 "I used to play in a band with the late Gerry Merito, one of the original members of the Howard Morrison quartet.
-I helped set up the surf life-saving patrols in my area at Karioitahi Beach but, with my health problems, I’ve had to let a few things go and tread the middle ground so I don’t overdo it,” he says.
+I helped set up the surf life-saving patrols in my area at Karioitahi Beach but, with my health problems, I’ve had to let a few things go.” he says.

 Lawrie has atrial fibrillation, which gives him abnormal heart rhythms, and he also suffers from chest discomfort caused by angina.
 “My heart is like a V8 engine with the leads on the wrong cylinders.”